 Smoking – the inhalation of vapour from a burning cigarette – is considered a recreational drug use.
 In the Western world this is a matter of addiction, habit or enjoyment, however in other cultures smoking forms part of various rituals, where participants use smoking to induce trance-like states leading them to “spiritual enlightenment”.
 Regardless of the purpose behind smoking, it has been widely acknowledged that tobacco smoking is strongly linked to the death of around half long term smokers.
 It is estimated that almost 5 million people worldwide die as a result of smoking.
-Over recent years there has been a decrease in the amount of people smoking as fewer people are taking it up and more people are quitting by using things like gourmet eliquid to vape with, exercise and patches.

 1. Up in Smoke